0xtimbo89/nexus-aurora/README.md

 - Seamless buying and selling of 3D NFTs
 - Well-documented API to integrated Nexus 3D NFTs into any metaverse

-The vision of Nexus is to become the one-stop shop to serve all CSC-based metaverse platforms for their on-chain asset needs.
-We are extremely excited to showcase this prototype and would love to hear feedback from the CSC core team.
+The vision of Nexus is to become the one-stop shop to serve all TRON-based metaverse platforms for their on-chain asset needs.
+We are extremely excited to showcase this prototype and would love to hear feedback from the TRON core team.

 ### Next Steps